 However, 16-inch gas chainsaws can be very heavy.
 It also entails a lot of maintenance but can provide more power and mobility.

 You can expect great mobility, lightness, and enormous power with battery-powered tools or cordless chainsaw units.
-Most woodworkers purchase this type of saw as a backup since it’s expensive and needs many batteries.
+A lot of professional woodworkers I know keep one of these handy as a backup.

 Handle and Bar Length